singh-prishita/AI-Assignment2/README.md

 AI-Assignment2

-Import the agents and then run main.py
+Import the agents and then run .ipynb ( Python Executable) files